On this page:

 Our goal is for stories to be about five minutes long with a one minute grace period (we can be flexible depending on content that requires more time).
-Because we have been unable to host in-person events, we have taped stories on stage in advance of the premiere.
-However, the Fall 2022 episode will be live!
 We expect each storyteller to tell their story, not read it.
 That said, we offer storytellers support.
-If storytellers opt in, coaching is available by Krystal Meisel and Mary Moody from Hawaii Lit Production Co and from our own Performing Arts faculty.
+If storytellers opt in, free coaching is available by Krystal Meisel and Mary Moody from Hawaii Lit Production Co and from our own Performing Arts faculty.
 Prior to filming, each storyteller will attend an onstage meeting and run through of their story so they are acquainted with the space and process.

 You will be asked to submit your story in writing or in audio/video, so we can get a feel for your content and style, and we are able to curate the highest quality event.
 If your story is selected for the live event, we expect that the content of your submitted story will remain about the same and be about the same length as your final talk on stage.